tommyettinger/dfalex/README.md

 DFALex is written by Matt Timmermans, and is all new code.
 It's written in Java first, with too much attention paid to performance.
 Some tweaks have been added on by Tommy Ettinger, expanding compatibility and Maven-izing the project.

-DFAs are generated from NFAs with a starndard powerset construction, and minimized used a fast hash-based variant of Hopcroft's algorithm.
+DFAs are generated from NFAs with a standard powerset construction, and minimized used a fast hash-based variant of Hopcroft's algorithm.

 This project was started because lexical analysis is no big deal.
 You should be able to just do it, without having to